Ensuring Home Safety for Seniors

 Boosting Visibility

-When it comes to older vision, clarity and brightness can both suffer over time, so adequate lighting is essential.
+When it comes to your vision, clarity and brightness can both diminish over time, so adequate lighting is essential.
 You can help reduce falls and frustration with:

 • Additional light installations, both overhead and task